alextanhongpin/ideas/README.md

 - what happens when the infra fails (cache, config)?
 - what happens when the wrong configuration is passed in?
 - what happens when the database is empty?
+- how to plot the graph of relationship between services?